stuartjmoore/Wikipedia-Prettification/README.md

 # Wikipedia Prettification

 I love Wikipedia.
-I must visit it every day to discover something I just heard about (or catch-up on a history lession that I missed in high school).
+I must visit it every day to discover something I just heard about (or catch-up on a history lesson that I missed in high school).

 But I don’t like the layout.